nguyentrungduc134/cloudwatch_opensearch/README.md

 ```

 ### CloudWatch Log Subscription Filter
-A CloudWatch log subscription filter is created to forward RDS logs to the Lambda function for processing.
+A CloudWatch log subscription filter is created to forward  logs to the Lambda function for processing.

 ```hcl
 resource "aws_cloudwatch_log_subscription_filter" "log_cw_subscription" {